Google's Chargeback Problem

 - Why doesn't Google fight chargebacks?

 - Do I pay chargeback fees for Google chargebacks?

 - What's the difference between a chargeback and a refund?

 Anyone who’s spent any time running an online business has probably stopped for a moment to imagine what it must be like to be Google.
-To be at the absolute top of your industry, with virtually unlimited resources at your disposal, you could accomplish almost anything you wanted to, and who could stop you?
+To be at the absolute top of your industry, with virtually unlimited resources at your disposal, you could accomplish almost anything you wanted to.

-And yet, the word going around in the card payments industry is that Google—or to be more specific, many of the Google companies owned by Alphabet—does not fight their chargebacks.
+And yet, the word going around in the card payments industry is that Google (or to be more specific, many of the Google companies owned by Alphabet) does not fight their chargebacks.
 But why not?
 It’s not a lack of resources.
 If they wanted to, they could probably develop one of the most efficient chargeback-fighting operations in the world.
-To Google, the chargebacks they receive must seem like little toy tanks and airplanes shooting at Godzilla — annoying at times, but never an existential threat.
+To Google, the chargebacks they receive must seem like little tanks and airplanes shooting at Godzilla — annoying at times, but never an existential threat.